jarry90/Projects-Python-Developer-Zero-to-Mastery/README.md

-# Projects from Andrei Neagoie's Python Developer: Zero to Mastery Course
+# Projects from Zero To Mastery Academy's Python Developer: Zero to Mastery Course

 ## Email Sender